Professional edition active

 • Clinical criteria

-• Tests to exclude other endocrinologic disorders, such as measurement of serum testosterone, follicle-stimulating hormone (FSH), prolactin, and thyroid-stimulating hormone (TSH) levels
+• Hormone blood tests for androgens and to exclude other endocrinologic disorders, such as measurement of serum testosterone, follicle-stimulating hormone (FSH), prolactin, and thyroid-stimulating hormone (TSH) levels

-Transvaginal ultrasonography is done to detect polycystic ovaries and exclude other possible causes of symptoms.
-However, transvaginal ultrasonography is not done in adolescent girls (see below).
+Transvaginal ultrasound is done to detect polycystic ovaries and exclude other possible causes of symptoms.
+However, transvaginal ultrasound is not done in adolescent girls.

 Pearls & Pitfalls